 - De-cluttering.
 In this house it’s cleaning-related supplies during the transition.

 - Safely disposing of now-unused toxic products.

-Creating new systems in cleaning closets, counter tops, under sinks and more.
-Aiming for efficiency, cost-effectiveness and convenience.
+- Creating new systems from what’s working.
+Gradually integrating them into cleaning closets, counter tops, under sinks, and more.

-Rooting out unnecessarily-harsh cleaners from the entire house.
-Also disposable wipes, and other wasteful tools.
+- Rooting out unnecessarily-harsh cleaners from the entire house.
+Also disposable wipes and other wasteful tools.
 Many of both contain synthetic fragrance.
 Some fragrance ingredients may trigger migraines, asthma or other respiratory symptoms, though the jury may still be out.

-Preparing now-unused products for household hazardous waste disposal.
+- Preparing now-unused products for household hazardous waste disposal.
 We close these up in an unused downstairs bathroom, away from the pets.

-Update 2019-02-25: Switching the family’s dry cleaning from a hydrocarbon method to a new steam method.
+- Update 2019-02-25: Switching the family’s dry cleaning from a hydrocarbon method to a new steam method.
 And researching the professional wet cleaning method with help from Megan Kalsman, in Small Business Toxics with San Francisco Department of the Environment.

-Preparing questionable products for safe disposal
+Preparing hazardous products for safe disposal